GeekVisit/uproot/README.md

         cat *infile.openwrt >> /etc/config/dhcp
     ````

     **WARNING: Be sure that there are two `>>`, otherwise the dhcp file will be overwritten instead of appended.
 Thus the recommended backup!
-To merge [will remove duplicates] instead of append, see step 4.**
+To merge instead of append, see step 4.**

 4. **ALTERNATIVELY**, you can download the `dhcp` file to your local computer, merge the import file using `uprt`, then upload the resulting `dhcp.openwrt` file with the resulting merged file (you'll need to rename the output file to `dhcp`).
 The advantage of this is you'll be able to sort the static leases by IP address and `uprt` will also automatically take care of duplicates (please see `uprt -h` for sorting and append options).
 Example: